qwerty111i/AI-Discord-Bot/README.md

 ## Features

 - **/ask:** Users can ask ZeroShift anything that they want!
-- **/summarize:** Users can summarize a certain number of past messages that they may have missed for a quick recap
+- **/summarize:** Users can summarize a certain number of past messages that they may have missed for a quick recap.
-- **/math:** Users can understand how to solve complex math problems that may
+- **/math:** Users can understand how to solve complex math problems that may confuse simpletons.

 ## Version

-This bot is currently on v0.1.0-alpha.
+This bot is currently on v0.1.0-beta.

 ## Roadmap

 Below is the current roadmap of this discord bot.
 For additional features you want to see, make an feature request!

-- **/summarize:** Users can summarize a certain number of past messages that they may have missed for a quick recap
-- **/math:** Users can understand how to solve complex math problems that may
+- **Emoji Reactions:** If reactions are added to the bot, it will respond to it!
+- **Image Input Functionality** This includes inputting (and potentially outputting) images and other types of data formats!
+- **Expanded Recap Features** These include features such as seeing how many messages you've missed.